vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 * `@vue-storefront/cache` - Nuxt.js module, that does the heavy lifting.
 It registers required plugins, creates [invalidation endpoint](#invalidating-cache), and hooks into the render cycle.
 * **the driver** - thin layer on top of `@vue-storefront/cache` that integrates with specific caching solution, such as [Redis](https://redis.io/) or [Memcached](https://memcached.org/).

-Vue Storefront team provides [integration with Redis](../integrations/redis-cache.md).

-If you'd like to know how to build your own driver, [see this page](../integrate/cache-driver.md).

 ## Installation

 ### Add dependencies